Fbartoli/Doneth/README.md

 -   **Community Building**: Each project has an associated group, creating a dedicated space for supporters and a project team to connect.
 -   **Project Feeds**: Every project group includes a feed where members can share updates, discussions, and engage with the community, enhancing transparency and interaction.

+The project consists of two main components:

+-   **Smart Contracts**: This is the core protocol used to raise and manage funds.
+It allows fundraisers to create campaigns and securely deploy an escrow contract.
+This contract holds the contributed funds until the fundraising goal is successfully met.
+If the goal is not reached, contributors can claim back their funds.
+-   **Web Application**: This application integrates the Doneth fundraising protocol with the Lens Protocol.
+It provides a user-friendly interface for interacting with the smart contracts and adds a social dimension to projects, enabling community engagement and interaction through Lens.

 **Lens Protocol Integration**:
 - The project interacts with the Lens Protocol.
-The current group creator/main address on Lens Mainnet is `0x936CA54773c7A53F365C7e84bbbE5B33476d8bf2`.
+The current Factory address on Lens Mainnet is `0x936CA54773c7A53F365C7e84bbbE5B33476d8bf2`.

 It utilizes a monorepo structure managed by pnpm to handle multiple packages and their dependencies efficiently.